GainDeveloper/BedrockFramework/README.md

 All the source is kept in Managed/BedrockFramework/Source.

 ### Prerequisites
+Built for Unity 2017.3.0f3.
+Makes use of some functionality not exposed in previous versions.
-Odin Inspector is required for it's serialization and polished editor interface.
+Odin Inspector is required for the BuildSteps & FolderSettings editors.

 ### Feature Breakdown
 - Implementation of prototype data model for Unity's ScriptableObjects.
 Entirely in editor, no runtime overhead.